 The Student Conduct Board exists to ensure that the rights of students are protected and that the standards of conduct for students are upheld.
-The Code of Student Conduct contains a statement of student rights and responsibilities and defines the student disciplinary system.
-(See Chapter 7 of this Handbook.)
+The Code of Student Conduct contains a statement of student rights and responsibilities and defines the student disciplinary system (see Chapter 7).